F5Networks/f5-ansible-next/ansible_collections/f5networks/next/README.md

-# F5OS Collection for Ansible
+# BIG-IP Next Collection for Ansible

-A collection focusing on managing BIG-IP NEXT devices through BIG-IP NEXT Central Manager (CM) API.
-The collection includes key imperative modules for deploying NEXT instances as well as modules to manage CM devices.
+A collection focusing on managing BIG-IP Next devices through BIG-IP Next Central Manager (CM) API.
+The collection includes key imperative modules for deploying BIG-IP Next instances as well as modules to manage CM devices.

 ## Requirements